 I was with my friends from the UK and we were stopped by different groups of girls on three separate occasions.
 Granted, they probably only wanted to practice their English but they were really fun.

 Ranshima beach is a quaint and very beautiful beach located in a cove surrounded by mountains and trees with light brown sand and clear, clean water.
-It reminds me of some of the beaches in Thailand and is therefore one of my favourite
+It reminds me of some of the beaches in Thailand and therefore Ranshima is one of my favourite Japanese beaches in Hokkaido.